davidchuen12/Group_22/README.md

 Recommendation of table:
 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20
-> They will assign to table 1 automatically.
+> They will assign to table 1 .

 ---